Sumgait pogrom: Pogrom and atrocities

 The pogrom of the Armenian population of Sumgait started on the evening of February 27, one week after the appeal of the Council of People's Deputies to unify Nagorno-Karabakh with Armenia and according to many sources was a direct response to the council's decision.
 The perpetrators targeted the victims based solely on ethnicity — being Armenian was the only criterion.

 Some sources speak of premeditation ahead of the break-out of violence.

 Cobbles were brought into the city to block and limit access and exit from the town; the perpetrators had previously obtained the list of addresses of the Armenian residents of the city.
 Warnings by Azerbaijanis sympathetic to their Armenian neighbors instructed them to leave their lights on the night of the 27th; those who shut them off would be assumed to be Armenian.
 According to several Armenian witnesses and Soviet military personnel, alcohol and anasha, a term referring to narcotics, were brought in trucks and distributed to the crowds, although such accounts were not reported in the media.
 According to de Waal, the fact that the attackers were armed with homemade weapons that would have taken some time and effort to manufacture suggests a certain level of planning.

 Violence broke on the evening of February 27.
 The attacking groups were of varying age groups.
-While the main participants were adult males and some women, there were also young students who took part in vandalizing and looting appliances, shoes, and clothing from the Armenians' homes.
+While the main participants were adult men and some women, there were also young students who took part in vandalizing and looting appliances, shoes, and clothing from the Armenians' homes.
 The mobs entered the apartment buildings and sought out Armenians where they lived.
 Some took shelter among their Azerbaijani and Russian neighbors, who also risked being attacked by the mobs.
 Others turned on the television to watch Azerbaijani music concerts and raised the volume to give the effect that they were in fact Azerbaijanis.